Reading: Appendix B. Qwen Code Compatibility

 The second volume describes production processes around Qwen Code.
-Some of these processes are built into Qwen Code, while others need to be implemented in the project as user commands, skills, hooks, MCP servers, or regular scripts.
-This appendix defines the boundary so that the reader does not mistake a designed process for a standard CLI command.
+Some of these processes are built into Qwen Code, while others need to be implemented in the project as custom commands, skills, hooks, MCP servers, or regular scripts.
+This appendix fixes the boundary so the reader does not mistake a designed process for a standard CLI command.

 Canonical Scale

-The second volume uses three maturity levels.
+The second volume uses three levels of maturity.
 This is not a quality assessment of the idea, but a boundary of expectations from the reader.

-The mapping to the four layers is as follows: built-in Qwen Code capabilities belong to Standard; user commands and project scripts belong to Recommendation; external orchestrator belongs to Frontier.
-If an example uses Kubernetes, Grafana, PagerDuty, or a separate file tribunal executor, this is the frontier layer of the teaching model, not a mandatory requirement for completing the volume.
+The relationship with the four layers is as follows: built-in Qwen Code capabilities belong to Standard; custom commands and project scripts belong to Recommendation; the external orchestrator belongs to Frontier.
+If an example uses Kubernetes, Grafana, PagerDuty, or a separate file arbitration executor, this is the frontier layer of the learning model, not a mandatory requirement for completing the volume.

 Built-in Qwen Code Layer

-If you want commands like /specify, /tasks, /validate, /constitution or similar, create them explicitly:
+If you want /specify, /tasks, /validate, /constitution, or similar commands, create them explicitly:

 .qwen/